prebid/prebid.github.io/faq/prebid-server-faq.md

 is imp[].ext.prebid.bidder.
 This change was driven by the existence of other fields in imp[].ext that aren't bidders, like `skadn`, `data`, etc.

-Bidders will be copied from imp[].ext to imp[].ext.prebid.bidder for years to come, but we would ask that new implementations of stored requests utilize the new location.
+Bidders are copied from imp[].ext to imp[].ext.prebid.bidder, and they will be copied for years to come, but we would ask that new implementations of stored requests utilize the new location.